matron2017/Algorithm-project/Algorithm_project/readme.txt

-This is a project I made in a course.
+This is a project I worked on in a course.
 My goal was to produce code that runs as efficiently as possible.

 I have marked the parts which I have done myself.
-I implemented the functions and data structure for the program, but the UI files were given to me in advance.
+I implemented the functions and data structure for the program.
+The UI files were given to me in advance, so I haven't done them myself.
 The functions and data structures I implement are in files: datastructures(hh/cc) I haven't touched following files at all: "mainprogram.(hh/cc), and mainwindow.(hh/cc/ui)".

-Below is a explanation for have this program works.
+Below is a explanation for how this program works:

 The topic of this programming project is a program which records information about towns (name, coordinates, and collected tax revenue), and towns can be printed out in different